david-bazalduaa/Air-Quality-Prediction-Service-Madrid/README.md

-# Air-Quality-Prediction-Service-Solna
+# Air-Quality-Prediction-Service-Madrid
-Predicting in real time the air quality in Solna, Stockholm
+Predicting in real time the air quality in Madrid, Spain